top of page

 Photography

 While Carina is chatting with the carer, Tina is taking lots of photographs.
-Tina will take pictures of everyday tasks so we can see what the caring role really looks like.
+Tina will take pictures of everyday tasks.
 We then ask if they would like a family portrait.
 Back at home, in the company of her cheese plant, Tina goes through the photos and picks the best.
 The carer is given printed and digital copies of these pictures.
 We then agree together which they are happy to share.

 Laurence-9461.jpg